CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match any expected patterns for assignments, function calls, or updates.

 **parse_variable_declaration**

-Parses a variable declaration in the shader code.
    - **Description**: This method parses a variable declaration, handling both simple declarations and assignments.
 It constructs a `VariableNode` or `BinaryOpNode` representing the variable declaration or assignment, including handling for member access and compound assignments.
    - **Returns**:
       - `VariableNode` or `BinaryOpNode`: An object representing the variable declaration or assignment.